dustintownsend/ApiModel/README.md

+I'm using the fork to try this out with ObjectMapper.
+If it turns out to be useful I will try to create an extension (if possible) or just maintain this fork.

 # ApiModel

 Interact with REST apis using realm.io to represent objects.
 The goal of `ApiModel` is to be easy to setup, easy to grasp, and fun to use.
 Boilerplate should be kept to a minimum, and also intuitive to set up.